Hajime no Ippo: Plot

 When they got back to the gym, the coach, Genji Kamogawa, was not at all impressed by Makunouchi's lack of fighting spirit, and therefore, was challenged by Takamura to have a practice spar against a member of the gym.
-However, Kamogawa decides to give Ippo a severe challenge and tells him to spar with Miyata, who is 16, the same age as Ippo.
+However, Kamogawa decides to give Ippo a severe challenge and tells him to spar with Ichiro Miyata, who is 16, the same age as Ippo.
 Miyata is known as a boxing prodigy and is one of Kamogawa gym's future hopes.
 Takamura gets extremely worried with this prospect, as Miyata skill is way above the four-rounder pro boxer.
 As expected, Ippo loses by KO, but not until Miyata struggles dodging his punches and finally ends the match with his trump card: "The Counter".
 Coach Kamogawa decides that he has great fighting sense and spirit and decides to train him to eventually become the Japanese champion with a world ranking while Miyata became the OPBF (Oriental Pacific Boxing Federation) Champion.
 Both are expected to hit high in the rankings and, eventually, fight each other for the world champion's belt.

 The story focuses heavily on character development—even during the matches something is learned about both fighters.
 Ippo has a habit of running into his opponents before matches, giving him a chance to learn more about their backgrounds and even sympathize with them.
 Ippo is an extremely timid and modest person who never assumes that he is strong enough.
 He instead draws courage from seeing the strength of his opponent and realizing that he is able to stand up to it.
 Ippo and his friendly rivalry with Miyata is the main draw in the early part of the series.
 That later changes to Ippo's path toward the Japanese Featherweight Championship and eventually the world championship.
 Along the way the audience is given glimpses into the other characters' pasts, motivations, relationships to others, and current boxing trials.
 A colorful cast of supporting characters and opponents as well as side stories concerning their paths in the boxing world rounds out the series.